 Full proposals must follow the PAPPG guidelines for the Project Description.
-The Project Description must include the following solicitation-specific subsections: 1.
+The Project Description must include solicitation-specific subsections with the following headings: 1.
 Past Contributions, 2.
 Research Approach and Research Plan, 3.
 Track Relevance, 4.
 Outcomes, and 5.
-Diversity, Equity, and Inclusion, with levels of detail to match the selected track.
-These subsections are required and must be included with specific headings within the body of the Project Description.
-The solicitation-specific subsections are in addition to the requirements specified in the PAPPG (a separate section labeled "Broader Impacts", Results from Prior NSF support).
+Diversity, Equity, and Inclusion Plan, with levels of detail to match the selected track.
+The solicitation-specific subsections are in addition to the requirements specified in the PAPPG (separate sections labeled "Broader Impacts" and "Results from Prior NSF support").
 The Project Description must not exceed the 15-page limit.
 See section VI, Additional Solicitation Specific Review Criteria for more detail.